 I rolled up my sleeves and dug deeper to find the absolute cleanest wine I could find.
 Luckily, I found this brand (Whew)!

 They go way beyond organic wine.
 All their wine goes through TWO rounds of independent lab testing to guarantee it’s free of synthetic pesticides and chemical additives and has fewer than 100ppm of total sulfites.
-Scout and Cellar evaluate and reviews the farming and production practices where their grapes are grown all around the world and regularly visit the vineyards and cellars which provide their wines.
+They evaluate and review the farming and production practices where their grapes are grown all around the world and regularly visit the vineyards and cellars which provide their wines.

 They are on a mission to provide wine without added sugars or non-organic chemicals to modify texture, flavor, color, or aroma.
 What you get is a wine that is natural and delicious and provides an all-around better wine experience, just as nature intended.